Bob Ross: Career as a painter

 During each half-hour segment, Ross instructed viewers in the quick, wet-on-wet oil painting technique, painting a scene without sketching it first, but creating the image directly from his imagination, in real time.
 He explained his limited paint palette, deconstructing the process into simple steps.

 Artist and art critic Mira Schor compared Ross to Fred Rogers, host of Mister Rogers' Neighborhood, noting that Ross's soft voice and the slow pace of his speech were similar.

 With help from the Kowalskis, Ross used his television show to promote a line of art supplies and class recordings, building what would become a $15-million business—Bob Ross Inc.—which would ultimately expand to include classes taught by other artists trained in his methods.
 Following Ross's death, ownership of the company was passed to the Kowalskis.

 Ross also filmed wildlife, squirrels in particular, usually in his garden, and he would often take in injured or abandoned squirrels and other animals.

 Ross painted an estimated 30,000 paintings during his lifetime.
 Despite the unusually high supply of original paintings, Bob Ross original paintings are scarce on the art market, with sale prices of the paintings averaging in the thousands of dollars and frequently topping $10,000.

 Bob Ross Inc. continues to own many of the works he painted for The Joy of Painting, as Ross himself was opposed to having his work turned into financial instruments.
 Previously, "A Walk in the Woods", Ross's first television painting, was sold in a pledge drive offering shortly after the first season aired; it is, as of September 2023, in the hands of Ryan Nelson, a Minnesota-based art dealer who acquired it from its original buyer and has been the primary dealer for the few Ross paintings that have reached the open art market.
 Nelson has placed an asking price of $9,850,000 for the sale of the painting and has indicated he has other plans for the painting if it does not sell for that price.
-In November 2025, Bonhams in Los Angeles will auction three of Ross' paintings, pledging the profits to public television stations that have been impacted by federal funding cuts.
+In November 2025, Bonhams in Los Angeles auctioned three of Ross' paintings, pledging the profits to public television stations that have been impacted by federal funding cuts.
+The auction brought in $662,000.

 In contrast to more traditionally famous artists, Ross's work, described by an art appraisal service as a cross between "fine art" and "entertainment memorabilia"—is most highly sought after by common fans of The Joy of Painting, as opposed to wealthy collectors.
 The artwork circulating among collectors is largely from Ross's work from before he launched the television show.